 Jacopo Torriti, Clare Downing and Aimee Eeles

 The energy supply industry is installing smart meters for its customers and more people are investing in smart home technology.
-Alongside these changes, Ofgem (the regulator for the energy markets) is reforming electricity ‘settlement’ – the process for charging suppliers for the difference between how much energy they purchase, and how much their customers actually use.
+Alongside these changes, Ofgem (the regulator for the energy markets) is reforming ‘electricity settlement’, which is the process for charging suppliers for the difference between how much energy they purchase and how much their customers actually use.

-The research within CREDS’ Flexibility theme focuses on the winners and losers of Time of Use (ToU) tariffs, i.e. how much consumers will benefit from or pay for, new flexible electricity tariffs where the cost of electricity varies at different times of the day.
+The research within CREDS’ Flexibility theme focuses on the winners and losers of Time of Use (ToU) tariffs: that is, how much consumers will benefit from or pay more for new flexible electricity tariffs where the cost of electricity varies at different times of the day.

 - Researchers at the University of Reading developed clustering techniques enabling a classification of residential electricity demand based on consumption during peak periods and analysed the impacts of ToU tariffs on different types of customers.

 - The methodology makes use of half-hourly smart meter data and the 2014-2015 UK Time Use Survey data as a basis to analyse the distributional effects of ToU tariffs in terms of customer segmentation, peak to off-peak ratios and synthetic profiles.